Chatsworth in Los Angeles County, California — The American West (Pacific Coastal)

 Last homestead acre in the Valley.

 Topics and series.
 This historical marker is listed in these topic lists: Parks & Recreational Areas • Settlements & Settlers • Women.
-In addition, it is included in the City of Los Angeles Historic-Cultural Monuments series list.
+In addition, it is included in the Los Angeles Historic-Cultural Monument series list.
+A significant historical year for this entry is 1911.

 Location.
-34° 15.574′ N, 118° 36.921′ W. Marker is in Chatsworth, California, in Los Angeles County.
-Marker is on Shadow Oak Drive 0.1 miles north of Devonshire Street, on the left when traveling west.
+34° 15.574′ N, 118° 36.921′ W. Marker is in Los Angeles, California, in Los Angeles County.
+It is in Chatsworth.
+Marker is on Shadow Oak Drive, 0.1 miles north of Devonshire Street, on the left when traveling north.
 Located in Chatsworth Park South.
 Touch for map.
 Marker is at or near this postal address: 10385 Shadow Oak Drive, Chatsworth CA 91311, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Stagecoach Trail (approx. 0.2 miles away); Chatsworth Community Church (approx. half a mile away); Olive Trees (approx. 0.7 miles away); Old Santa Susana Stage Road (approx. 0.8 miles away); The Munch Box (approx. 0.9 miles away); Stoney Point (approx. 0.9 miles away); Garden of the Gods (approx. one mile away); Corriganville (approx. 2.2 miles away).
-Touch for a list and map of all markers in Chatsworth.
+At least 8 other markers are within one mile of this marker, measured as the crow flies.
+Stagecoach Trail (approx. 0.2 miles away); Chatsworth Community Church (approx. half a mile away); Olive Trees (approx. 0.7 miles away); Old Santa Susana Stage Road (approx. 0.8 miles away); The Munch Box (approx. 0.9 miles away); Stoney Point (approx. 0.9 miles away); Chatsworth Veterans Memorial (approx. one mile away); Garden of the Gods (approx. one mile away).
+Touch for a list and map of all markers in Los Angeles.

 Minnie Hill married Alfred Palmer in 1908.
 In 1955 she sold the ranch for development into a golf course, fishing pond, and shooting range, with the condition that she continue to live at the homestead.
 Palmer lived there until 1976.
 The shooting range is now a park, and the golf course is a residential community.
 The golf pro shop building is now located next to the cottage and houses the Chatsworth Historical Society’s museum, open on the first Sunday of the month 1-4.